Abadrausar/Rubble-/other/Rubble Readme.txt

 If you can (eg. you are running on windows) it is HIGHLY recommended to use the GUI.
 The GUI automates the process of updating and editing addonlist.ini and is generally much faster then doing everything by hand (plus you don't have to mess around with the command prompt, if you dislike that kind of thing)

-If you want to run multiple worlds with radically different addon sets it is HIGHLY recomended to run "rubble -prep=<region name>" before switching worlds!
+If you want to run multiple worlds with radically different addon sets it is a good idea to run "rubble -prep=<region name>" before switching worlds (this is mostly only for tilesets, other addons should be good to go unless they do something weird and non-standard).

 If you use OSX or Linux, 32 bit binaries for these OSes can be found in the "rubble/other" directory.
 If you want 64 bit binaries you can compile them yourself, source code is in other/src (along with basic build instructions).